-2. Emulator overview
+2. Emulator overview2

 In this coursework the chemical plants are replaced by emulating software implemented as a DLL.
 The Windows 64-bit (x64) IASO410PlantEmulator.dll is able to emulate 10 different plants.
-The description of plants (i.e. the lists of channels, points and measured values) is presented in JSON-formatted1 file IAS0410Plants.txt.
-To get his/her plant number set by the instructor the student has to open page https://www.tud.ttu.ee/im/Viktor.Leppikson/IAS0410%20PracticalWork.html.
+The description of plants (i.e. the lists of channels, points and measured values) is presented in JSON-formatted3 file IASO410Plants.txt.
+You can find the both files as well as your plant number set by the instructor here.

-You may locate the emulator DLL into any folder.
-The IASO410Plants.txt must in the same folder with IASO410ObjPlantLogger.exe.
+You may store the downloaded emulator DLL into any folder.
+The IAS0410Plants.txt must in the same folder with your IAS0410ObjPlantLogger.exe.